-Market forces sometimes don't function quite so efficiently.
+Market forces sometimes don't function quite as efficiently as theory might suggest.
 One merchant or supplier with sufficiently deep pockets can price products so low, even below cost, that the competition is driven out of business.
-Or the two merchants can collude to fix prices higher than would exist with true competition.
+Or two merchants can collude to fix prices higher than would exist with true competition.
 In some cases, luxury goods from an "exclusive" brand are deliberately given extremely high prices, fixed by the source, to appeal to the wealthy and allow high profits from limited production.
 Many other circumstances can distort market forces.
 The extreme faith placed in market competition by some in Western society is often misguided.

-Investigation: Action Pattern Stability (Page 10)
+Investigation: Action Pattern Stability (Page 15)